anvdn/SurgicalPhaseRecognition/README.md

-# Phase detection in hernitia surgery
+# Phase detection in hernia surgery

-This project aims at classifying frames of hernitia surgery videos.
+This project aims at classifying frames of hernia surgery videos.
 The target labels are the phases of the operation and are listed below in alphabetical order.

 | Label             | Corresponding phase       |
 | ----------------- | ----------- |